SnowScriptWinterOfCode/LeetCode_Q/Day 23/Day 23 q2 Staircase Climbing Challenge.md

 # Staircase Climbing Challenge

 You are at the bottom of a staircase, and it takes `n` steps to reach the top.
-Each time, you can choose to climb either 1 or 2 steps.
+Each time you can choose to climb either 1 or 2 steps.
 How many unique ways can you reach the top of the staircase?

 ## Example 1